 Take a look at a lesson I designed in collaboration with The Poetry Foundation which I've found ends with a different outcome.See the lesson

 While writing an educational column for the Los Angeles Times, I began writing books for teachers.
 Drawing from my own experiences in the classroom, these books include practical ideas for helping students become readers and writers.
 In many cases my methods and lessons were inspired by students’ work.
 One slim volume, Papers, Papers, Papers (Heinemann) suggests ways to handle the paper load.
+I wrote a blog post titled "We need to talk about book bans".

 See below for more detailed information or to obtain any of my publications.The Book in Question